-Nyanga (2022) argues that technology is one of the fastest moving phenomena across the globe, which has significantly transformed the way business for various organisations is conducted.
+Nyanga (2022) argues that technology is one of the fastest movingphenomenaacross the globe, which has significantly transformed the way business for various organisations is conducted.
 Whenever technology changes it brings with it a lot of apprehension, trepidation, fear of the unknown among the envisioned users or beneficiaries of the planned change.
 Every new invention, technological advancement and innovation brings with its new business opportunities and threats which all business need to tap on in order to create a strong and sustainable competitive advantage.
 It is the changes in operation systems which organisations embrace to fully utilise the identified opportunities and hedge the organisation from threats that ignite conflict especial between managers and workers.
 Workers may be compelled to learn very fast how to utilise the new technology so that the organisation maximises on the available opportunities.
 For instance, the introduction of a computer created a conflict between workers especially the elderly with their employer, over the slow comprehension of the use of computers.
 Technology can also demand that employers downsize their workforce since most of the work will be done by a machine such as ATMs in the banking sector, e-banking and many others.
 Such moves make employees and employers have conflict as workers will fighting for their survival.